matthewkurtti/cc37greenfieldproject/README.md

 ## Our Tech Stack
 The front end of SoundCloud was built using TypeScript and React the back end was built using Node.js, Express, PostgreSQL and Knex.js

 Our file upload system relies heavily on the Google Drive API.
-Thank you Google 🙏.
+Thank you Google 🙏

-# The team
+# The Team

 <a href="https://github.com/TeamMaraca/cc37greenfieldproject/graphs/contributors">